HansOersted/learning-lyapunov-cbf/README.md

 - Trains a positive-definite Lyapunov function using numerical constraints
 - Generates a full LaTeX `.pdf` report as certificate

-One command gives you what used to take days (and potentially your relationship).
+What used to take a PhD, a headache, and a heartbreak — now takes one command.